Scabies Home Treatment With Vinegar And Baking Soda

 4 more things you can add to your bath

 Epsom salt won’t kill scabies, but it is great for your skin.
 It can help heal the rashes and sores that are caused by scabies.
 The magnesium that you will get from it will sooth your skin and help reduce the pain.

 4. Essential Oils

 Many essential oils are potent insecticides that are useful in killing mites.
-The best essential oils to use for scabies, include Tea Tree Oil, Clove Oil, and Neem Oil, but any essential oils you have on hand will help you get rid of scabies.
+The best essential oils to use for scabies, include Tea Tree Oil, Clove Oil, Eucalyptus Oil, and Neem Oil, but any essential oils you have on hand will help you get rid of scabies.
 Just add a few drops of your favorite oil to your bath and enjoy.

 Household items you can use to kill scabies